Eli El-Chantiry

-Eli El-Chantiry (born April 23, 1957 in Kab-Elias, Lebanon) is an Ottawa City Councillor and chair of the Ottawa Police Services Board.
+Eli El-Chantiry (born April 23, 1957 in Kab-Elias, Lebanon) is a former Canadian politician.
+He was an Ottawa City Councillor from 2003 to 2022 and served as chair of the Ottawa Police Services Board.

 He was born in Lebanon and moved to Canada with his family at age eighteen.
 After attending the University of Ottawa, he became a businessman, owning the Lighthouse Restaurant in Constance Bay in West Carleton.

 El-Chantiry ran for city council in the 2003 Ottawa election to replace retiring Dwight Eastman.
 He won, defeating retired schoolteacher Adele Muldoon by 29 votes.

 After the 13 June 2007 decision by Ottawa Mayor Larry O'Brien to resign as Chair of the Ottawa Police Services Board, El-Chantiry was nominated as the board's new leader, an appointment to be confirmed later in June 2007.

 Following a public complaint on Eli El-Chantiry's 2014 campaign spending, his financials are audited.
 The audit firm found a “clerical” error in his expense filings and a problem with the accounting of his nomination fee refund.
-Also, there was a question of Eli El-Chantiry not accounting for reused campaign signs in 2014, but the auditor couldn’t determine a value for the signs.
+Also, there was a question of Eli El-Chantiry not accounting for reused campaign signs in 2014, but the auditor couldn't determine a value for the signs.
 The committee let him off the hook.

 Again, embattled and at the centre of several police services gaffes over the years, Ottawa Police Association president Matt Skof publicly demanded El-Chantiry's resignation in March 2016.

 In the 2018 Mayoral campaign, Eli El-Chantiry endorsed Jim Watson for mayor in the 2018 Ottawa municipal election.

 Later in July 2018, in a recorded conversations between Ottawa Police Association president, Matt Skof, and an anonymous source, it was alleged Eli El-Chantiry was the target of an undercover bribery sting.